yangbongsoo/blog/cookie-samesite.md

 1. If "request"'s client is "null", return "same-site".
 Note that this is the case for navigation triggered by the user directly (e.g. by typing directly into a user agent's address bar).
 2. Let "site" be "request"'s client's "site for cookies" (as defined in the following sections).
-3. Let "target" be the registered domain of "request"'s current url.
+3. Let "target" be the registrable domain of "request"'s current url.
 4. If "site" is an exact match for "target", return "same-site".
 5. Return "cross-site".
 ```